bichan17/bdb4-portfolio/_portfolio/work/5_theguideart.md

   - Netlify
 ---

-A cultural reference updated frequently to provide visitors with exhibitions, performances, and events in the arts.
+This was a cultural reference updated frequently to provide visitors with exhibitions, performances, and events in the arts.
 Produced in collaboration with [Apartamento Studios][as].
+Unfortuntately it has gone offline, so provided here is an archival link.

 [as]: https://apartamentostudios.com/